LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 1. Open the [terraform directory][terraform-directory] in the Data Platform Project in GitHub.
     - If you don't have the correct permissions, you'll get a '404' error (see [Getting Set Up on the Platform][getting-set-up]).

-1. Open `29-<YOUR-DEPARTMENT-NAME>-database-ingestion.tf` e.g. `29-academy-database-ingestion.tf`
-    - _If this file does not exist, create a new terraform file for your department by clicking `Add file` then `Create new file`.
-    The name of the new file should be:_
+**Note: If the data you're ingesting is for a specific department then it should be ingested into that department's `raw zone`, otherwise it should go into the `landing zone`**
+1. Create a new file `29-<YOUR-DEPARTMENT-NAME>-<DATABASE-NAME>-database-ingestion.tf` if department specific, otherwise `29-<DATABASE-NAME>-database-ingestion.tf`

+    For example, for Academy (database), which is not department specific, the file name will be:

     ```
-    29-<YOUR-DEPARTMENT-NAME>-database-ingestion.tf
+    29-academy-database-ingestion.tf
     ```

     - _Refer to this [example](#example-module-block) to get started._

-1. Click `edit` or the **pencil icon** (:pencil2:) then copy the module block with the line: `source = "../modules/database-ingestion-via-jdbc-connection"` inside it and paste it at the bottom of the file.

-   An example of what a module block looks like can be seen [here][project-module-example].
+1. Copy the [example module block](#example-module-block) paste it in your file.

 1. Update the `module` name using the following name convention:
    ```
    <department_name>_<database_name>_database_ingestion